 A simple & delicious recipe for Israeli Salad, made with finely chopped vegetables, fresh herbs, lemon and olive oil.
 Vegan and Gluten Free! | www.feastingathome.com

-Then place all the ingredients in a bowl.
+Step 2: Then place all the veggies in a large bowl.

 A simple & delicious recipe for Israeli Salad, made with finely chopped vegetables, fresh herbs, lemon and olive oil.
 Vegan and Gluten Free! | www.feastingathome.com

-Add the olive oil, lemon and salt and pepper.
+Step 3: Add the fresh herbs, olive oil, lemon zest, lemon juice and salt and pepper.

 A simple & delicious recipe for Israeli Salad, made with finely chopped vegetables, fresh herbs, lemon and olive oil.
 Vegan and Gluten Free! | www.feastingathome.com